 The technical data is determined in accordance with European Community standards.
 We reserve the right to make modifications.
 Specifications in the vehicle documents always have priority over those given in this manual.

 Engine identifier code and engine number

-Stamped on a machined surface on the rear of the engine block or stamped on a metal plate on the right side of the engine block, depending on variant.
+Stamped on the engine block and on a label attached to the timing chain cover, depending on variant.